-Modern ATSs automate the creation and publishing of job ads.
-For this purpose, ATS may use the job description that was previously entered into the system.
-The job description is used to propose the content of the job ad, which is often similar to the job description's content in terms of requirements and responsibilities.
-A recruiter may, at any time, modify the ad's content proposed by ATS.
+The best ATS will automate the creation and publishing of job ads.
+For this purpose, such ATS may use the job description that was previously entered into the system.
+The job description is used to propose the content of the job ad, which is often similar to the job description's content in terms of the name of job position, job's location, requirements and responsibilities.
+A recruiter may, at any time, modify the proposed ad's content.
 After approval, the ad is ready for publication.
-This mechanism saves the recruiter's time otherwise used for manual copy-pasting fragments of the job description to the content of the advertisement.
+This mechanism saves the recruiter's time otherwise used for manual copy-pasting job description to the content of the ad on a job board.

-How ATS helps with job ads publication (job ads multiposting)
+How an ATS helps with job ads publication (job ads multiposting)

 Job ads multiposting is a very convenient solution that saves the recruiter's time.
 All you need to do is select a job ad that the system has created automatically, polish it if needed, then select which job boards you are interested in, select the appropriate options for each board, and ATS will take care of the rest.

-How ATS measures the effectiveness of job boards and career pages
+How applicant tracking systems measure the effectiveness of job boards and career pages

-Job ads multiposting using ATS has another important benefit.
-Modern ATSs automatically monitor the effectiveness of job ads and the websites on which they are published.
-Thanks to the application links (more on application links later), ATS knows which candidates applied through which job ad and job board.
+Job ads multiposting using an ATS has another important benefit.
+A good ATS automatically monitors the effectiveness of job ads and the websites on which they are published.
+Thanks to the application links (more on application links later), an ATS knows which candidates applied through which job ad and job board.
 It is crucial information that allows you to monitor the effectiveness of individual candidate sources.
 It is an invaluable help in making decisions related to the purchase of advertisements or access to other sources of candidates.